-Institutions, such as the National Federation of Coffee Growers, promising food security while offering technological packages that include credit systems and technical advice about monocultures and agro-toxics in place of shade-grown coffee, creating dependency and imposing
+Institutions, such as the National Federation of Coffee Growers, promising food security while offering technological systems and technical advice about monocultures and agro-toxics in place of coffee grown with traditional systems, creating

 Finally, there is a repeated experience of the interests and needs of the communities being ignored, by urban policy-makers, by large conservation organisations and even by entities supposedly supporting grassroots processes.
 The community management and conservation approach is very different to the model imposed by the state and large conservation NGOs.
-It is not about buying and isolating portions of land, context, they felt that but considering the people linked to the process and their knowledge, culture and skills, as well as land and physical space.
+It is not about context, they felt that buying and isolating portions of land, but considering the people linked to the process and their knowledge, culture and skills, as well as land and physical space.
 There is a high risk for community initiatives when essential aspects of the communities' resilience, such as autonomy and selfmanagement, are pushed aside to give greater importance to the role of external actors.
 Such 'assistance' can create dependence that weakens the communities' basic processes.